 A "natural" photo will likely only look natural if you have something to do.
-It's not about "catching you unaware," it's about your focus being on something other than me and the camera.
+It's not about me taking photos like a ninja and "catching you unaware," it's about your focus being on something other than me and the camera.

 In the gallery above, the photos that look most natural are the ones where people are involved in an activity outside, having a conversation, looking at old family photos together, playing games etc. Of course they were all fully aware that I was there, but I asked them to ignore me and carry on enjoying themselves.
 Once people know they don't have to perform, they relax and they are themselves, and it is their "natural" selves that people want to see in the photos.

 Usually the only thing that stops me from getting more natural photos is being confronted with requests for group photos first, lack of time or lack of activities/a nice environment for people to interact with.